Skip to main content

 Q: Does it cost money to create an account?

 Q: I just want to volunteer for special events and festivals.
-Do I still need to an Alcohol Service Permit?
+Do I still need to have an Alcohol Service Permit?

 Q: I took the class online, is that my online account?